 This type of praise focuses more on what your child did well rather than on your own evaluation or judgment of the achievement.
-Your child can feel more pride in his personal achievements as a result.
-Additionally, he can develop a sense of internal evaluation rather than constantly relying on the judgments of others.
+Your child can feel more pride in their personal achievements as a result.
+Additionally, they can develop a sense of internal evaluation rather than constantly rely on others’ judgments.

-Evaluative praise can also make your child feel you only like or accept him when he’s well-behaved, clean, performing well, etc.
+Evaluative praise can also make your child feel you only like or accept them when they're well-behaved, clean, performing well, etc.

 8. Set Appropriate Expectations

-It’s important that your praise communicates reasonable, realistic expectations of your child.
+Your praise must communicate reasonable, realistic expectations of your child.
 You don’t want these expectations to be too low or too high.

-Indicating that you have low expectations of your child can be harmful to his motivation and self-esteem.
+Indicating that you have low expectations of your child can be harmful to their motivation and self-esteem.

 At the same time, expectations that are unrealistically high can also damage a child’s motivation.
 This is because these impossible expectations put unnecessary pressure on a child.
-When a child feels something is expected of him that can’t be achieved, he may prefer not to try.
+When a child feels something is expected of them that can’t be achieved, they may prefer not to try.

-For example, if you overpraise your child with compliments like, “This is the best story I’ve ever read!” your child may actually feel uncomfortable or anxious.
-Is he now expected to consistently write the best stories ever?
-Can he keep up this level of success?
+For example, if you overpraise your child with compliments like, “This is the best story I’ve ever read!” your child may feel uncomfortable or anxious.
+Are they now expected to consistently write the best stories ever?
+Can they keep up this level of success?

-For these reasons, it’s important to convey reasonable and manageable expectations of your child.
+For these reasons, it’s important to convey reasonable and manageable expectations to your child.